RandomSearch18/a-level-project/docs/readme.md

 - An implementation of the A\* algorithm, which will be added to the `RouteCalculator` class
   - This is an important module for the project, as it will be the part that allows me to generate a route between two points using a routing graph
-  - I will add it to the `RouteCalculator` class, becuase it only needs to access data that is present on attributes of that class, and it would make sense for the class named "route calculator" to contain the code that calculates routes
+  - I will add it to the `RouteCalculator` class, because it only needs to access data that is present on attributes of that class, and it would make sense for the class named "route calculator" to contain the code that calculates routes
   - I have decided to implement my own A\* algorithm, rather than using a built-in NetworkX method, because the routing algorithm is the core piece of value for this project, so I want to be able to fully understand and customise it
     - Implementing the routing algorithm myself will also let me calculate weights within the routing algorithm, which I plan to do as per the [A\* algorithm implementation plan](#a-algorithm-implementation-plan) below
 - A function to generate the routing graph with precise control over which kinds of tags it uses